-- Each employee who is eligible to participate in the stock purchase plan will file a payroll deduction authorization, specifying from 1-15% of compensation.
-Amounts will be withheld from pay and at the end of each calendar month will be applied to purchase shares at a discount.
-The shares will be held in a brokerage account established at a broker of the Company's choosing in the participant's name. - The cost per share of common stock is 85% of the closing price of our common stock on the New York Stock Exchange on the last trading day of the calendar month. - The number of shares purchased and deposited in the employee's brokerage account is based on the amount accumulated in the participant's account and the purchase price for shares with respect to the applicable exercise period.
-The maximum number of shares that can be purchased by any participating employee for any calendar year will not exceed \$25,000 divided by the fair market value of a share of common stock on the first day of the option period. - · Shares purchased under the stock purchase plan carry full rights to receive dividends declared from time to time. - Share distributions and share splits will be credited to the participating employee's share account as of the record date and effective date, respectively.
+• Each participating employee's contributions will be used to purchase shares for the employee's share account on the last day of each period and such participating employee will receive a statement evidencing such shares.

+• The cost per share is the weighted average purchase price of our common stock on the New York Stock Exchange on the last day of the purchase period.

+• The number of shares purchased on each employee's behalf and deposited in his/her share account is based on the amount accumulated in that participant's cash account and the purchase price for shares with respect to such period.

+• In the case of employees electing to receive the company matching shares, we will deposit in each employee's account an additional number of shares that is equal to 15% of the employee's payroll deduction amount that is applied to the purchase of shares on the last day of the option period.

+• Shares purchased or transferred under the stock purchase plan carry full rights to receive dividends declared from time to time.

+• Share distributions and share splits will be credited to the participating employee's share account as of the record date and effective date, respectively.

 Subject to applicable federal securities and tax laws, our board of directors has the right to amend, suspend or terminate the stock purchase plan.
-Our board of directors may establish one or more sub-plans for the purpose of satisfying applicable laws of state and local domestic U.S. and non U.S. jurisdictions.
 Amendments to the stock purchase plan will not affect a participating employee's right to the benefit of contributions made prior to the date of any such amendment.
-In the event our stock purchase plan is terminated, our board of directors may immediately cancel the stock purchase plan and distribute all amounts held in each participating employee's account or continue the stock purchase plan until the end of the current option period or such earlier date as our board of directors may specify.
+In the event our stock purchase plan is terminated, our board of directors may immediately cancel the stock purchase plan and distribute all amounts held in each participating employee's account or continue the stock purchase plan until the end of the current period or such earlier date as our board of directors may specify.